grantmatheny/ansible-mockup/roles/win-bitlocker-on/README.md

-win-bitlocker-on
+win-bitlocker
 =========

-Uses powershell resume-bitlocker to turn bitlocker on for all drives
+Uses powershell resume-bitlocker and suspend-bitlocker to manipulate bitlocker state for all drives

 Requirements
 ------------